 Vanilla is in our cupcakes, birthday cakes, and ice cream cones.
 It is sweetness personified, the taste of freshly baked chocolate chip cookies after dinner and licking frosting straight off the spatula.
 A little bottle of vanilla extract is a staple in pantries across America, and there is hardly a home baker in the country that questions where it came from when they pour a teaspoon into batter or dough.
-They definitely aren’t thinking about beaver glands.
+If they wonder, “Where does vanilla flavor come from?”, they most likely aren’t thinking about beaver glands.
 And yet these forest-dwelling, dam-building furry little creatures once played a central role in the production of artificial vanilla extract.

 What beavers have to do with vanilla extract